£ GBP

 1

-An exceptional and spacious one double bedroom flat arranged over the first floor of this highly sought after purpose-built development, ideally located on a quiet residential road only moments from the fashionable shops and restaurants of Wimbledon Town centre.
+A truly stunning one double bedroom apartment arranged over the first floor of this exceptional boutique development ideally located only moments from the fashionable shops and restaurants of Wimbledon Town and enviable transport links of South Wimbledon.

 View Details